woodstockcs/robotics-class-docs/leds/animation.md

 Distinguished
 {: .label .label-red }

-Create a moving rainbow pattern:
+Create a new project called `Rainbow Wave` that makes a moving rainbow pattern:
 1. Use the "show rainbow" block
 2. Make it move using the "rotate pixels" block
 3. Experiment with different rotation speeds and pause times